 Mission

 The mission of the sociology department is to teach how societies are constructed, how they change and how societies come into conflict.
 Sociology also studies how individuals relate to a society as a whole, and what influences individuals and societies have upon each other.
-Sociology courses examines social issues in the united states, such as diversity, social inequality, poverty and crime , the educational system , gender roles, and the workplace.
+Sociology courses examine social issues in the United States, such as diversity, social inequality, poverty and crime, the educational system, gender roles, and the workplace.
 Sociology also analyzes and compares these problems to social problems in other contemporary societies and historical periods.

 Student Learning Outcomes (SLOs):